T-im4i-k/clang-tidy-check/README.md

 If set to `'__UNSET__'`, option will not be passed to **clang-tidy**.

+This argument's value is appended to the value of the 'WarningsAsErrors' option in config, if any.

 ### `header-filter`: \<string\> (optional)

 Extended regular expression to include specific header files in the check.
 Uses the same format as **clang-tidy**